esjaysee/popcorn/README.md

 Wait for the script to finish.

-If you receive any Invalid Name Format errors run the following command ``./popcorn.ps1 fix`` then run  ``./popcorn.ps1 traiers`` again.
+If you receive any Invalid Name Format errors run the following command ``./popcorn.ps1 fix`` then run  ``./popcorn.ps1 trailers`` again.

 The first run will take a little bit of time depending on the size of your collection.